phetsims/ph-scale/doc/implementation-notes.md

-# pH Scale - implementation notes
+# pH Scale - Implementation Notes

 This document contains notes related to the implementation of pH Scale.
 This is not an exhaustive description of the implementation.
 The intention is